janparkio/love2d-docs/site/is-love-good-for-me/index.md

 **But, what does that even mean?** - It is basically a very simple programming language that uses simple syntax or words to speak to the computer and produce a desirable result.

 For example, print to the screen "I am a plant."
-Go to this page [repl.it](https://repl.it/languages/lua), and paste the following code on the left text area and click *Run* to see the outcome.
+Go to this page [repl.it](https://repl.it/languages/lua), and paste the following code into the left text area and click *Run* to see the outcome.
 Ok, ready?

 ```lua
 if true then